swenae/watering/README.md

 ### Explanation
 "watering.py" is the main control script on the Pi.
 Put it in a separate directory ("/home/pi/scripts") and start it after the Pi boots up.

 "index.php" is our PHP script for our web interface.
 Put in a specific directory under the document root of your webspace.
 After that you can remotly control the Pi putting this URL to the adressbar of your browser.

 ### Parts list
 - Raspberry Pi Zero W (1/2)
-- PiCam R1.3 or higher
-- RPi and cam housing
-- PiCam connection cabel
+- centrifugal pump with 1.2m head
+- magnetic valves (2x)
+- relais modules (3x)
+- ADC like ADS1115
+- moisture Sensor v1.2 (2x)
+- power supply 5V
-- Servo (MG90)
+- housing, cables
-- PCB, buttons, LED, some resistors
-- Homemade feeding tower
+- various hoses, clamps
+- adapters, control valves, ground spikes

 ### Figures
 Images in the image directory are: